 Some people daydream about vacations, a new wardrobe or their dream home.
 I daydream about visual supports, sensory modifications, language aids and educating others about autism.
 I know, it’s odd.
 In the middle of the night, I’ll wake up and jot down an idea on how to help a client overcome her fear of the shower.
 While watching a movie, I’ll grab my laptop and start creating a visual aid to help one of my students try to eat new foods.
 While shopping, I find myself buying toys and games that will benefit my clients and students instead of the new pair of boots I originally came for.
 I don’t have my own children yet, but have a garage bursting at the seams with adaptive children’s toys, games, teaching materials, etc. Why (a common question my family asks)?
-Because it helped someone impacted by autism or another developmental disorder at some point in the past 16 years of my career.
-The materials I purchase and make myself benefit children with special needs, their parents and their families.
+Because it helped someone impacted by autism or another developmental disorder at some point in the past 21 years of my career.
+The materials I purchase and make myself benefit children with special needs and their parents, families, educators and therapists.
 It’s what I do and I love doing it.

 The requests started rolling in when I became an ABA home therapist in 2000.
 The parent of one of my first clients wanted materials to help her do more at home and reinforce the skills her child learned at school and through therapy.
 I spent endless hours online searching for helpful websites to send her, but I could only find downloadable files.
 How could I expect this parent to have time to print, laminate, cut out, Velcro and assemble these materials?
 I decided not to trouble her and created therapy materials for her on my own.
 Soon, parents of my other clients and students, along with home therapists and educators, approached me to see if I could prepare ready-to-use therapy materials for them.
 This was still a time when a majority of insurance companies did not cover a cent of ABA therapy; I saw my clients’ families struggle financially.
 The last thing I wanted to see was them struggle to find affordable materials.
 So, I continued to develop my own products and gave them away for free.